 Nautilus produces new operas and music-theater works that are emotionally expansive, dramatically engaging, and spiritually stimulating.

-As we wrap up our fiscal year, we once again turn to our loyal supporters.
+As we wrap up 2013, we once again turn to our loyal supporters.
 We are close to finishing the year without a deficit, but we need your help now to insure that we are in a secure position for next year's work.

 Good citizens appreciate the arts, but great ones are visionary enough to know that the kind of behind-the-scenes arts understructure in which Nautilus works is absolutely crucial to a healthy and creative social environment.
 Securing a solid financial base demonstrates fiscal responsibility on our part, and allows us the time and resources to take artistic risks by developing unusual and innovative projects.